schollii/firmCardStory/docs/firm-card-story/firm-card-story.en.md

 }
 ```

-Lastly, paste the following code into the file `desktop.blocks/map/map.bemhtml`:
+Lastly, create a template in the `desktop.blocks/map/map.bemhtml` file:

 ```js
 block('map')(